vrodgom/statmorph/docs/description.rst

 - ``mask`` : A 2D array (of the same size as the image) indicating the pixels that should be masked (e.g., to remove contamination from foreground stars).
-- ``psf`` : A 2D array (usually smaller than the image) with the point spread function (PSF).
-This is convolved with the Sersic model in every step of the profile fitting, and typically makes the code slower by a factor of 2-3.
+- ``psf`` : A 2D array (usually smaller than the image) representing the point spread function (PSF).
+This is used when fitting Sersic profiles.

 In addition, almost all of the parameters used in the calculation of the morphological diagnostics can be specified by the user as keyword